ibm-cloud-docs/Cloudant/api/authorization.md

 ```
 {: codeblock}

-### Example of using the command line to send an authorization modification request
+See the following example that uses the command line to send an authorization modification request:

 ```sh
 curl "https://$ACCOUNT.cloudant.com/_api/v2/db/$DATABASE/_security" \